 Ink Used Books & More (possibly closed as well)

 I love to read and own old books, so I had a great time browsing this unique bookstore.
 The best part about it is that they did not stick with the traditional book labelings of nonfiction and fiction and went with areas called “Pure BS” and the best sellers area called “stuff they want you to read.”
 A fun place to walk around and pick up a book to read.

 While there are a ton of art shops in this community, I like my art a little more on the modern side.
 This shop was perfect for me as it had a lot of really unique pieces.
-They were outside my price range but not too expensive that I would have felt ripped off for what I was getting.
+They were outside my price range but not too expensive.
 Even if you are not buying something, it is worth a stroll.

 When you ask anyone in the town where to go for dinner, they will tell you Cafe Aroma.
-This small, quaint restaurant is always busy (helps it can’t hold more than 20 people) and provides a fine dining experience, at least 15 dollars a person.
-They have a lot of Italian options and bring you bread with fresh garlic, oil and vinegar as a starter.
+This quaint restaurant is always busy (helps it can’t hold more than 20 people) and provides a fine dining experience, at least 15-20 dollars a person.
+They have a lot of Italian options and bring you bread with fresh garlic, oil, and vinegar as a starter.
 The restaurant is decorated like a small library, and it’s a nice place for a romantic meal.

 La Bella Montagna